-The name “Aceto Balsamico del Duca” was chosen by Adriano Grosoli in order to link his product with the prestige of Duca Francesco I D’Este, who was one of the most famous producers and consumers of Balsamic Vinegar of Modena, favourite dressing at the Estense court.
+The name “Aceto Balsamico del Duca” was chosen by Adriano Grosoli in order to link his product with the prestige of Duke Francesco I D’Este, who was one of the most famous producers and consumers of Balsamic Vinegar of Modena, the favorite dressing at the Estense court.

 The portrait, painted by Velazquez, is shown in the Galleria Estense, Modena.
 In 1986, the Grosoli family contributed to the restoration of this precious artwork, and, in 2010, they financed both the safeguard of the portrait and the new frame for the painting.

 The earthquake that struck Modena in 2012 damaged also some structures of Galleria Estense: the Grosoli family, together with other illustrious citizens of Modena, was once more beside the Superintendence in the action of crowdfunding, launched in New York with an extraordinary exposure of Velázquez painting.
 The result was the realization of a new plinth for the marble bust of Francesco I, made by Bernini.

 The company is one of the supporting partners of the association “Amici della Galleria Estense (Friends of Galleria Estense).